 These abstract paintings draw upon the visual language of coastal landscapes and shell paintings: blue abstract art, filled with swirling forms, deep contrast and horizontal and vertical lines.
 The image above was completed over a textured ground of dripped house paint.
 This artwork is entitled ‘Walk away’ and is 390 x 580mm, completed in 2005.
 Sold privately.

-This artwork on the left illustrates a range of abstract painting techniques, including scratching into modelling compound with a stick and allowing watery pigment to pool and dry in irregular patterns.
+This artwork on the left illustrates a range of abstract painting techniques, including scratching into modelling compound with a stick and allowing the watery pigment to pool and dry in irregular patterns.
 Entitled ‘It doesn’t matter, this triptych is painted upon 3 pieces of framed MDF, 395 x 150mm.
 It was completed in 2006 and sold by auction.
 The image on the right no longer exists.
 It was painted on a scrap of macrocarpa timber from my family’s farm.
 I threw it way one afternoon, while on a cleaning frenzy.

-All of the the abstract paintings above have been handcrafted using Atelier acrylic paint and a range of mixed mediums including gesso, modelling compound, textured paper, pencil, ink, found paper/card based materials and varnish.
+The abstract paintings above have been handcrafted using Atelier acrylic paint and a range of mixed mediums including gesso, modelling compound, textured paper, pencil, ink, found paper/card based materials and varnish.
 Most paintings have a very tactile surface.
 They have almost all been painted on MDF and pine artist boards.
 Each work is an original, one-of-a-kind painting, signed, dated and ready for hanging.